Cipher-Daemon/PowerShell-Scripts/MS-Exchange-and-365/Remote-Domain-policy.md

-# to make a new remote domain policy
+# To make a new remote domain policy

 ```powershell
 New-RemoteDomain -DomainName *.contoso.com -Name Contoso